kwant-dbg/CodeJudge/README.md

 ## Advanced deployment

-This project includes examples and is ready to be deployed to cloud or Kubernetes platforms.
-For production you should provide the usual runtime artifacts: ConfigMaps (non-sensitive config), Secrets (database and Redis credentials), Service objects for internal communication, and an Ingress for external access.
-Example manifests for a few services are in `kubernetes/deploy/` and detailed Azure guidance is in `docs/azure-deployment.md`.
+Example manifests for a few services are in `kubernetes/deploy/`.
+See `docs/azure-deployment.md` for detailed cloud deployment guidance.

 Apply the sample manifests (modify for your environment):